Or, to put it bluntly, everyone sleeps with everyone and has a right to do so.

 - A rather startling example for young adult novel is in the Green-Sky Trilogy.
 Kindar "youth" (from age 13-25) are expected to live communally, and have "close communion" (sex) with others as they wish.
 This is facilitated by a ritualistic form of birth control, consumed in a weekly ritual.
 After they leave the halls and "pair-bond" (marry), they're supposed to remain more or less monogamous.
 The Erdlings, without the contraception access and with limited supplies of food, have a much stricter set of sexual mores.
 The Ol-Zhaan elite are forbidden marriages and family, but are free to have "close communion" with other Ol-Zhaan.

 - There are elements of this in Susan Price's Odin's Voice trilogy: early on in the first book the teenage protagonist avoids an argument by asking a male friend if he wants 'to sex'.
 They sign a consent form and go off to a dedicated room.
 Of course, this is a society where classical gods such as Hera are still worshipped, so you might assume there are still conservative attitudes around as well.

-- In Isaac Asimov's The Robots Of Dawn the hedonistic robot based culture of Aurora has 'free love' completely divorced from reproduction, making sex meaningless and far less satisfactory.
+- In Isaac Asimov's The Robots of Dawn the hedonistic robot based culture of Aurora has 'free love' completely divorced from reproduction, making sex meaningless and far less satisfactory.
 At least, that's how an outsider from a No Sex Allowed society sees it; the locals keep insisting it's not that bad.
 Jealousy is considered an obscene word.
 One villain claims her life was ruined and her mind warped because her father raised her personally (thus socially isolating her), then refused to have sex with her when she asked.

 - In The Dispossessed, it is mentioned that people who aren't coupled frequently engage in one-night stands.
 Also, it is not uncommon for friends to have sex with each other to affirm their bond.
 The main character Shevek has sex with his male friend, even though Shevek is not particularly attracted to him.
 That being said, there are strong hints that the most mature relationships are long-term and monogamous.
 Shevek himself is Happily Married in all but name with his partner Takver.